Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/representatives/suspicious_public_servants.md

 # How do I report suspicious activity by a Representative? #
-If you have a valid reason for believing that a representative should be reported for suspicious activity, you may flag that representative by going to that representative's Action Page and clicking the "flag this representative" button.
+If you have a valid reason for believing that a representative or candidate should be reported for suspicious activity, you may flag that representative by going to that representative's Action Page and clicking the <i class="fa fa-flag"></i>.
 This will open a ticket where you'll be able to offer a reason for flagging that representative.

 Valid reasons for flagging a representative: